Akinzo7/Social-Links-Profile-Card/README.md

 ### What I learned

-To be honest i still struggle with layout and styling.
-I had to do a little bit of revision on some css display properties to be able to solve this, however i still stumble on some hindrances but i Used chatgpt for clarifification and now i understand where the problem is.
+To be honest, I still struggle with layout and styling.
+I had to do a little bit of revision on some CSS display properties to be able to solve this; however, I still stumble on some hindrances but I used ChatGPT for clarification, and now I understand where the problem is.

 If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

 ### Continued development

-I need to still learn more in-depth about css display properties like flexbox, grid and reponsive design.
-It's a gradual process and step-by-step i will get better.I can only get better.
+I need to still learn more in-depth about CSS display properties like flexbox, grid and responsive design.
+It's a gradual process, and step by step, I will get better.
+I can only get better.

 ## Author